Skip to content

 marimo run your_notebook.py

-Automatically convert Jupyter notebooks to marimo notebooks with marimo convert:
+Automatically convert Jupyter notebooks and Python scripts to marimo notebooks with marimo convert:

 marimo convert your_notebook.ipynb -o your_notebook.py